karmatr0n/mongodb_scanner/README.md

 MongoDB Scanner
 ---------------
-This a basic MongoDB scanner written in Ruby.
+This a basic MongoDB scanner written in Ruby to collect the following
+information:

+* Hello handshake response (Wired version protocol, isWritablePrimary, SSL support, etc).
+* BuildInfo (Version, Operating System, etc).
+* Database list (if those are not protected by authentication).

 Requirements
 ------------